$16,000 x 2 = $32,000

 The peripheral nerves of people affected with HNPP are highly sensitive to pressure.
 This hereditary neuropathy is caused by mutations in the PMP22 gene.
 Mutations in this gene most likely affect myelin, the substance that protects nerve cells.
 Increased nerve sensitivity to pressure can occur when the myelin covering is disrupted.

-Symptoms of Hereditary Neuropathy With Liability To Pressure Palsies usually begin during adolescence or early adulthood, with some individuals developing symptoms in late adulthood.
+Common HNPP Symptoms: Symptoms of Hereditary Neuropathy With Liability To Pressure Palsies usually begin during adolescence or early adulthood, with some individuals developing symptoms in late adulthood.
 Severity of symptoms vary.
 Some people never experience symptoms, while other sustain enduring disability.
+Patients can experience:

 - Recurrent episodes of numbness, tingling, and/or loss of muscle function.